The Brain from Planet Arous is a 1957 science-fiction film that features the theme of alien possession.

 Stock footage of test houses being flash incinerated in A-bomb tests was used to show Gor's psychic powers.

 The film script follows a plot line, (Interstellar Policeman pursuing a dangerous space faring criminal, and both having to slip into and possess the bodies of native life forms) fairly similar to the classic Science Fiction story Needle written by Hal Clement and published in Astounding Science Fiction in 1949.
 The 1987 film The Hidden also shares similar elements.
+Release

 This film was shown as a double-feature with Teenage Monster from 1958 onwards.